 Department of Homeland Security Announces Guidance Recognizing Same-Sex Spouses for Visa Sponsorship

-July 1, 2013 by Robin Maril, Legislative Counsel, Administrative Advocacy
+July 1, 2013 by Robin Maril, Senior Legislative Counsel

 As a result of last week's Supreme Court decision striking down Section 3 of the Defense of Marriage Act, the U.S. Citizenship and Immigration Services (USCIS) within the Department of Homeland Security (DHS) published guidance that all immigration visa petitions filed on behalf of a same-sex spouse will now be reviewed in the same manner as those filed on behalf of an opposite-sex spouse.